 The complete fair schedule and answers to frequently asked questions can be found on the Student What to Expect page.
 We encourage you to read through this material.

-2018 ISEF Forms can be found on the Student Forms page.
-Our ISEF Forms Clinic was held on November 14.
-If you would like to augment your familiarity with ISEF forms, and missed the session, please email Jenn at firstname.lastname@example.org to schedule another session.
+2019 ISEF Forms can be found on the Student Forms page.
+If you would like to augment your familiarity with ISEF forms and would like to schedule a class forms clinic, please email Jenn at email@example.com